rega-cev/Rega-ASI/SOP270-Updating-resistance-algorithms.md

   1. Remove the algorithm itself
   1. Administrator >> Test Settings >> Tests >> "algorihtm_X"
   1. Delete and confirm
+1. Add the algorithm to a test instance of the central repository that the test instance of RegaDB points to.
   1. Update from central repository
     1. On simulation, scroll down to Tests and check that the new algorithm displays as a new test.
 It should also have an associated new analysis entry ($WTS_URL)
   1. Run the update
-  1. Once update from central is done check one patient to see if it works
+  1. Once update from central is done check one patient to see if it works (as explained above)
-  1. If one patient is good, perform a batch analysis
+  1. If one patient is good, perform a batch analysis and check (as explained above)
-    1. Administrator >> batch test >> Add
-    1. In the dropdown, select the new algorithm >> OK
-    1. The progress indicator will show when the batch analysis is done, then click OK
-    1. check a few patients to see if the results are ok.

 ### Finalise
 Once all issues have been addressed and testing is complete, the algorithm can be finalised.

 1. Decide on new version number (see “standards” section)
 1. Change ALGNAME and ALGVERSION tags in the XML
 1. Update history comment block in the XML and commit
 1. Rename the file and commit (git move)
-1. Merge into master branch
 1. Make a release branch using the name of the version as the branch name
-1. Tag the commit as a release
+1. Tag the commit as a release also
-1. Checkout master
 1. Push to github repository, (with tags!), all branches

 ### Distribution